Delta 8 THC in Missouri: Is It Legal & Where to Buy in 2021?

 As the legalization of marijuana begins to happen across the nation, each state, or in some cases each city, is responsible for carrying out the process.
 This means a long line of red tape and bureaucracy standing in the way of progress.
 Even though the wave is starting, full legalization across the country is still years away.

 But what if there was a way around the current regulations?
 A THC loophole, so to speak.

 Here enters delta 8 THC.
 This legal CBD derivative is the loophole that allows users to achieve the experience they want without breaking the law.
-Delta 8 THC is synthesized from CBD, a product already legal in all 50 states.
+Delta 8 THC can be made from hemp, which is already legal in all 50 states.
 This new compound provides a similar euphoric effect; however, its effects are milder than traditional Delta 9 THC.

 Is Delta 8 THC Legal in Missouri?

 Long story short, delta 8 THC is legal in Missouri.

 Missouri has been a progressive state in terms of laws surrounding marijuana.
 In 2018 the state introduced House Bill 2034, which officially removed hemp and any of its derivatives from the list of controlled substances.
 Hemp refers to any cannabis Sativa plant that has less than 0.3% THC by weight.
 CBD is produced from these hemp plants.
 Since delta 8 THC is made from legal CBD, it falls under the category of a legal hemp derivative.

 The legality surrounding delta 8 THC has hugely benefited from the federally passed 2018 Farm Bill.
 This bill clearly removed hemp, with a THC concentration less than 0.3%, and all of its derivatives from the list of Schedule 1 controlled substances.
 It also made a clear distinction between marijuana and hemp.

 Where to Buy Delta 8 THC in Missouri

 While we may be a little biased, the best place to buy delta 8 THC is online.
 There are some good reasons for this.